DOI-USGS/EGRET/README.md

 Please visit the wiki for more information:
 [EGRET Wiki](https://github.com/USGS-R/EGRET/wiki)

-An recent presentation on an overview of `EGRET` and `EGRET` can be found here:
+An recent presentation on an overview of `EGRET` can be found here:
 [EGRET and dataRetrieval 2014-10-07.pdf](https://github.com/USGS-R/EGRET/blob/gh-pages/images/EGRET%20and%20EGRET%202014-10-07.pdf?raw=true)

 Subscribe